funilrys/PyFunceble/docs/facts/faq.rst

 Simply use the :code:`-m | --multiprocess` argument to activate the usage of multiple processes.
-You can in addition to that use the :code:`-p | --processes` argument to tell us the number of simultaneous process to run.
+You can in addition to that use the :code:`-p | --processes` argument to tell set the number of simultaneous process to run.

 .. note::
     A good number for :code:`-p` is your number of :code:`CPU_cores -1`, to leave room for orther processes to work.